History

 Here is a link to a Wikipedia article on AMC.

-Many thanks to Jim Jensen, Jeff Teague, Bob Nixon, Keith Goodnough, Rod Dotten, Jack Pennington, Mr. Kirtland, George R. Doughtie Jr. , Darrly Salisbury, Chris Zinn, Mike Spangler, Peter Ellegeest, Tom Garr, Steve Dreyer, Tim Klinefelter, Doug Noel, Jeff Kennedy, Doug Galvin, P.O.
-Wallin, Wayne Davis, Aaron Davis, Jeff Lee, Dan (HMX), Mark Henderson, Allan Haapakoski, Ian Webb, Dan Strohl, Terry Gale and Roger, John Rosa, Eddie Stakes, Mark Melvin, George Markos, Roman Gora, Mike McCarthy, Henry Gonzales, Greg Bruno, Shawn Diamond, Steve Ridge, Steve Kraft, Don Durban, Eric Ducharme, Wasamon "Tiger" Muangngam, Jerry Sackett, Larry Meadows, Dale Adkins, Linda and Dave Adler.
+Many thanks to the following people who cave contributed so much to this website and the further development of the AMX/3.
+Jim Jensen, Jeff Teague, Bob Nixon, Keith Goodnough, Rod Dotten, Jack Pennington, Bernie Carl, Steve Glassburn, Mr. Kirtland, George R. Doughtie Jr. , Scotty Dawkins, Darrly Salisbury, Chris Zinn, Mike Spangler, Peter Ellegeest, Tom Garr, Steve Dreyer, Tim Klinefelter, Doug Noel, Jeff Kennedy, Doug Galvin, P.O.
+Wallin, Wayne Davis, Aaron Davis, Jeff Lee, Dan (HMX), Mark Henderson, Allan Haapakoski, Ian Webb, Dan Strohl, Terry Gale and Roger, John Rosa, Eddie Stakes, Mark Melvin, Tim Burton, Henry Gonzales, Greg Bruno, Shawn Diamond, Steve Ridge, Steve Kraft, Don Durban, Eric Ducharme, Wasamon "Tiger" Muangngam, Jerry Sackett, Larry Meadows, Linda and Dave Adler.

 Tom Dulaney